NESCent/popgenInfo/PACKAGES.md

 ---------| -------------|------------ |
 adegenet | Content Cell |
 pegas    | Content Cell |
-poppr    | poppr        | indicies of heterozygosity, evenness, and inbreeding to aid in the decision of a path to further analyze a specified dataset
+poppr    | poppr        | summary function greating indices of heterozygosity, evenness, and linkage to aid in the decision of a path to further analyze a specified dataset